 How to Dry Orange Slices for decor:

-- Slice two oranges into roughly 1 cm slices.
-You can use a mandoline to create the perfect slices.
+Slice two oranges into roughly 1 cm slices.
+You can use a mandoline to help create the perfect slices.
+I just used a knife for mine.

-- Once the orange slices start to dry out, you may remove them from the oven.
+Once you notice the orange slices become a bit see through, don’t have a plump fruity feel and are dried out, you may remove them from the oven.
 This process can take about 3-6 hours.

 Once my orange slices were dry, I set them out on our countertop for another day.
 This allowed for any last remaining juices from the fruit to evaporate fully.